Art Values: Appraisal and Valuation for Legal Reasons

 The less established an artist, the less art an artist has sold, the younger an artist is, or the fewer documented sales that exist for art similar to art that needs to be valued, the more complicated the appraisal process becomes.
 More in-depth research may be necessary in order to assess values, a variety of factors may have bearing on final valuations, and supporting final valuations may require more in the way of explanation than simply citing prices of recently sold works of art.
 The important point to keep in mind is that any work of art can be appraised, regardless of the artist, and that value can be supported with facts about the artist combined with facts about the art market in general.

-To begin with, an artist is not necessarily the best resource for valuing his art.
+To begin with, an artist is not necessarily the best resource for valuing their own art.
 Price information directly from the artist is essential to consider when appraising that artist's work, but since virtually every artist wants his art to be worth as much as possible, an objective value assessment from a non-conflicted appraiser is also advisable, if not required.
-The appraiser must strike a balance between how the artist values his art and how the art community values that art.
+The appraiser must strike a balance between how the artist values their art and how the art community values that art.

 In our fire example, the paintings may be worth $5,000 each to the artist, but that figure is not necessarily what they're worth on the open market.
 Even if the paintings were for sale for $5,000 each before they were destroyed, that is still not adequate proof of their fair market value.
 In order for them to be worth that amount of money, they must either be selling at those prices, or the artist (or appraiser) must demonstrate that comparable paintings regularly sell for comparable dollar amounts in typical art selling situations such as at galleries, art shows, or through agents or representatives.

-Furthermore, no sales that the artist has made, regardless of dollar amount, can be considered as conclusive evidence of his art's value IF buyers are in any way related to the artist, or are conflicted, pressured, inclined, or otherwise self-interested in seeing the artist's art sell for as much money as possible.
-The only sales that have bearing on the fair market value of the destroyed art are those made to non-conflicted buyers in typical situations where art is for sale, preferably by a variety of artists, where those buyers have a variety of options in terms of what art or artists they ultimately decide to buy, and how much they pay for it.
+Furthermore, sales that the artist has made, regardless of dollar amount, can not necessarily be considered as conclusive evidence of the art's overall market value IF buyers are in any way related to the artist, or are conflicted, pressured or otherwise self-interested in seeing the artist's art sell for as much money as possible.
+The only sales that have bearing on the fair market value of the destroyed art are those made to non-conflicted buyers in typical situations where art is for sale, such as at galleries or art fairs or online venues, where those buyers have a variety of options in terms of what art or artists they ultimately decide to buy, and how much they pay for it.

-In this young artist's case, because he has sold no paintings comparable to those that were destroyed, that art most likely has to be appraised according to facts about the art market in general in combination with facts about the artist.
+In this young artist's case, because they've sold no paintings comparable to those that were destroyed, that art most likely has to be appraised according to facts about the art market in general in combination with facts about the artist.
 A qualified appraiser should study selling prices for works of art in this artist's local art market that are similar in size, medium, subject matter, quality, and other particulars, and that are produced by artists similar in age, credentials, and accomplishments to the artist in question.
-These selling prices would more likely reflect the fair market value of the artist's art than the artist's retail selling prices or personal opinion of what his art is worth.
-If, for example, comparable art by similar artists regularly sells on the local art market for between $1000 and $1500 per painting, then those dollar values may be used to value the destroyed art.
+These selling prices would more likely reflect the fair market value of the artist's art than the artist's retail selling prices or personal opinion of what their art is worth.
+If, for example, comparable art by similar artists regularly sells on the local art market for between $1000 and $1500 per painting, then those dollar values may be used to support a valuation for the destroyed art.

 When art is merely damaged, not lost or destroyed, in addition to having the art appraised, a qualified fine art conservator must consider its condition.
 Continuing with the building fire example, if the art is only smoke damaged and can be returned to its original pre-fire condition with a professional cleaning, then the damage claimed should be equal to either the value of the art or the cost of the restoration, whichever is less.
 If the art cannot be restored to its pre-fire condition, or can only be restored at a cost greater than the value of the art itself, then the damage claim should equal the fair market value of the art.
 Lastly, if the art can be restored, but it's value when restored is diminished over what it would have been worth in perfect condition, then the damage claim should be equal to either the cost of restoration plus the dollar amount that value is diminished, or to the total value of the art in perfect condition, whichever is less.